Lancashire Special educational needs and disabilities - local offer

 The link to Lancashire County Council's local offer can be found here.

 Our School Local Offer

-West Lancashire Community High School is a secondary specialist school for pupils age 11-19 years with a wide range of learning difficulties, including, ASD, PMLD, SLD, MLD, HI, and VI.
+West Lancashire Community High School is a secondary generic learning difficulties specialist school for students age 11-19 years with a wide range of learning difficulties, including, ASD, PMLD, SLD, MLD, HI, and VI.